MicrosoftDocs/Viva/Viva/insights/personal/teams/effective-meetings.md

 ### Results

 As an organizer with a Viva Insights subscription, you can see aggregated survey results in the Viva Insights app in Teams and on the web.
-These results include an aggregated view of star ratings and access to individual, but anonymous , feedback.
-The Effective meetings page also shows how your meetings succeeded and how they could be improved.
+These results include an aggregated view of star ratings and access to individual, but anonymous, feedback.
+The **Effective meetings** page also shows how your meetings succeeded and how they could be improved.

 ### Settings